 Making fiction requires not just artistic vision, but also the practical carpentry of writing.
 In this workshop for emerging fiction writers, acclaimed novelist Kathryn Heyman will lead you through the crucial elements for structuring great fiction.
 By exploring the need for a bit of chaos in the writing process and giving you the tools to create structure and order, this workshop will send you back to your writing with a new vigour and a framework for your fiction.

 On receipt of booking, we will ask you to confirm any special requirements, including access needs.
 While not all rooms in Science House are fully accessible, we are committed to ensuring that all participants can attend all workshops.

 Kathryn Heyman (Australian)

-Kathryn Heyman is the author of six novels including her latest, Storm and Grace.
-She has received the Arts Council of England Writers Award and the Southern Arts Award and been nominated for awards in Australia and the UK including the Orange Prize, the Scottish Writer of the Year Award, the Kibble Prize, the Edinburgh Critics Awards and the West Australian Premier's Awards.
-She is the director of the Australian Writers Mentoring Program and Fiction Program Director of Faber Writing Academy.
+Kathryn Heyman is the author of six novels and several works for stage and radio.
+Her awards include the Arts Council of England Writers Award, the Wingate Award, and the Southern Arts Award; her work has been nominated for awards including the Orange Prize, Scottish Writer of the Year Award, WA Premier’s Literary Award, and the Kibble Prize.
+Kathryn has taught writing all over the world and is the director of the Australian Writers Mentoring Program.